 d) Customer Value Imperative and Program Conclusion

 a) Group Assignment : Creating and assessing a disruptive business model

-Faculty at Columbia Business School
+Faculty of Executive Education, Columbia Business School

 David Rogers, a member of the faculty at Columbia Business School, is a globally-recognized leader on brands and digital business strategy, known for his pioneering model of customer networks.
 He is author of four books, including “The Network Is Your Customer,” and the forthcoming, “The Digital Transformation Playbook: Rethink Your Business to Adapt and Thrive in the Digital Age.”

 EMERITUS follows a unique online model.
 This model has ensured that nearly 90 percent of our learners complete their course.